jejacks0n/teaspoon/README.md

 rake teabag
 ```

-You can also specify the suite to limit the specs to if you've defined them in the configuration (more on this below) by
+You can also specify the suite with the rake task by using:
-providing it.

 ```
 rake teabag suite=my_fantasic_suite
 ```

-When you encounter a failure a url will be generated for you so you can easily pop open a browser and load a focus run
+When a failure is encounter a url will be generated for you so you can pop open a browser and load a focus run for the
-for the specific failures.
+specific failures.

 **Note:** We like to include our javascript specs into the default rake task, and here's an example of using it between
 rspec and cucumber.